top of page

 The Solviva Waterless Compost Toilets (1981)

 This was really quite amazing - it proved to be odor-free, without any fan - with easy no-see-no-touch-no-smell management.
-A scoop of cover mix (sawdust + compost) is sprinkled on top - this completely prevents any odors.
+A scoop of cover mix (sawdust + compost) is sprinkled on top, and this completely prevents odors.

 It produces superb compost without any turning (yes, without any turning!) - run by thousands of self-perpetuating redworms and billions of tiny, mini and nano critters - recycling it all in ways even more wondrous than we can possibly comprehend.
 It was like a miracle - yet, there it was in reality, for 38 years!
 And, of course, it caused zero pollution.